 Places to Go

 Even though I love mountain hiking, I’d crossed out most of the beautiful mountains that I would love to climb.
-The only few which I’d attempted were low-rise mountains, that were popular and frequently visited by tourists.
+The only few which I’d attempted were low-rise mountains that were popular and frequently visited by tourists.

 In other words, if the route or place appears to be deserted, even for a 10-minute journey, I would skip.

 Some online reviews would recommend visiting certain places during off-peak hours because of the crowd.
 For me, I would disregard the advice and go when everyone is there, even though it could be a chaos.
-I may be playing it too safe, but I don’t want to take any chance at all.
-I imagine that it would be easy to kidnap me because I’m rather petite.
-Heh.
-Not that I’m very kidnap-pable…but what if?
-Heh heh.
+I may be playing it too safe, but I don’t want to take any chances at all.

 Dressing